 The pCr praxis

 The CoDesRes methodology and research design is underpinned by interdisciplinary knowledge bases; arts, education, community development, marine ecology, environmental science and engineering.
 The permaCultural resilience (pCr) critical praxis (McKeown, 2015) for Creative Placemaking; the creative innovative participatory development of place, a web of complex relationships and systems.
-The pCr praxis (theoretical framework and toolkit) offers a systematic approach to Creative Placemaking through a situated, networked co-production that embeds eco-social justice at its core.
-As an operating system, the pCr praxis presents an Open Source resilient approach to design and encourages the triad of capitals; social, environmental and economic to be integrated into the process as a means to cultivate the creation of conditions towards a healthy resilient eco-socio-cultural ecosystem.
+The pCr praxis (theoretical framework and toolkit) offers a systematic approach to Creative Placemaking through a situated, networked artist-led co-production that embeds eco-social justice at its core.
+As an operating system, the pCr praxis presents an Open Source resilient approach to design and encourages the triad of capitals; social, environmental and economic to be integrated into the process as a means to cultivate the creation of conditions towards a healthy resilient eco-socio-cultural system and a reciprocal ecology.

 An introduction: the pCr ROLE in Creative Placemaking is sustainable and resilient.
 Collectively, the toolkit and framework have been shown to facilitate self-organisation towards community development, a design thinking approach to local concerns and a process of developing innovative solutions collaboratively and systemically.

 R - Relationships Using an intensive ‘audit’ tool to map cultural, economic, socio-political and environmental dynamics the pCr praxis reveals relationships, resources and opportunities to help re-configure and re-imagine an understanding of place.
 Stakeholder consultation is the first stage in the process

 The construction of flexible micro-ecologies aids the revelation of multiple knowledge cultures and entities, integrating their place-based knowledge, valued for its potential to contribute to a local resilience.